Skip to main content

 • “The story stages are very easy and the hard versions of the songs are in the free play mode.”

-• “The story mode difficulties are a little on the easy side, but you can play them + a multitude of others in free play at harder difficulties, and honestly, the easy mode is nice for your first run through since you could/should be more focused on the music and level design anyway.”
+• “The story mode difficulties are a little on the easy side, but you can play them and a multitude of others in free play at harder difficulties; honestly, the easy mode is nice for your first run since you should focus more on the music and level design.”

 • music